-There are currently outstanding options to purchase 351,593 shares of Non-Voting Common Stock.
-RGA's executive officers hold 123,750 of these options, which were granted in January 1999 at an exercise price of \$36.00 per share.
-RGA's directors hold 13,500 options, which were granted in May 1999, at an exercise price of \$29.94.
+There are currently outstanding options to purchase 346,343 shares of Non-Voting Common Stock.
+RGA's executive officers, including Mr. Woodring who is also a director, hold 123,750 of these options, which were granted in January 1999 at an exercise price of \$36.00 per share.
+RGA's outside directors hold 13,500 options, which were granted in May 1999, at an exercise price of \$29.94.
 The exercise price is equal to the fair market value of the Non-Voting Common Stock as of the date the options were granted.
 The Company currently expects that all outstanding options to purchase shares of Non-Voting Common Stock will be converted on a one-for-one basis into options to purchase shares of Voting Common Stock.